EMCOR (EME)

 EMCOR Trailing 12-Month EPS (GAAP)

 Diving into EMCOR’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, EMCOR’s operating margin was flat this quarter but expanded by 3.9 percentage points over the last five years.
-On top of that, its share count shrank by 18.5%.
+As we mentioned earlier, EMCOR’s operating margin expanded by 4.7 percentage points over the last five years.
+On top of that, its share count shrank by 18.6%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 EMCOR Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, EMCOR reported EPS of $6.57, up from $5.80 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects EMCOR’s full-year EPS of $24.87 to grow 7.3%.
+In Q4, EMCOR reported EPS of $9.68, up from $6.32 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects EMCOR’s full-year EPS of $28.22 to stay about the same.

 9. Cash Is King